-Responsibilities of the student;
+Responsibilities of the student

-- 1. Follow up on potential sites for field instruction provided by the Field Placement Coordinator by initiating a meeting with the designated contact person and informing the Field Placement Coordinator of his/her perceptions of the meetings; - 2.
+- Follow up on potential sites for field instruction provided by the Field Placement Coordinator by initiating a meeting with the designated contact person and informing the Field Placement Coordinator of his/her perceptions of the meetings; - 2.
 Practice and observe field instruction site procedures for promptness, attendance, work completion, and appropriate dress; - 3.
-Completes field-related work assigned by the Field Instructor; - 4.
+Complete assignments of Field Instructor; - 4.
 Meet with the Field Instructor weekly for supervision; - 5.
 Participate in agency sponsored in-service training, where possible and other related professional meetings; - 6.
 Meet any health or general requirements of the field instruction site, such as: physical examination, drug screens, TB tests or criminal background checks. - 7.
 Complete all academic assignments for field instruction.